elhafyani4/leios/README.md

 {
     public function handle(ServerRequestInterface $requestContext): ResponseInterface
     {
-        // do some processing before request execution
+        // Do some processing before request execution

         $response = $this->invokeNext($requestContext);

-        //do some processing after the request got handled or modify the response
+        // Do some processing after the request got handled or modify the response

         return $response;
     }